-Nitrogen and Argon
+Nitrogen

-Nitrogen and argon (inert gases) are simple asphyxiates.
-Neither gas will support or sustain life and can produce immediate hazardous conditions through the displacement of oxygen.
-Under high pressure these gases may produce narcosis even though an adequate oxygen supply sufficient for life is present.
+Nitrogen (inert gases) is a simple asphyxiate.
+This gas will not support or sustain life and can produce immediate hazardous conditions through the displacement of oxygen.
+Under high pressure this gas may produce narcosis even though an adequate oxygen supply sufficient for life is present.

-Nitrogen and argon vapors in air dilute the concentration of oxygen necessary to support or sustain life.
+Nitrogen vapors in air dilute the concentration of oxygen necessary to support or sustain life.
 Inhalation of high concentrations of these gases can cause anoxia, resulting in dizziness, nausea, vomiting, or unconsciousness and possibly death.
 Individuals should be prohibited from entering areas where the oxygen content is below 19% unless equipped with a self-contained breathing apparatus.
 Unconsciousness and death may occur with virtually no warning if the oxygen concentration is below approximately 8%.

 Persons suffering from lack of oxygen should be immediately moved to areas with normal atmospheres.
-Selfcontained Breathing Apparatus May be Required to Prevent Asphyxiation of Rescue Workers.
+Self-contained Breathing Apparatus May be Required to Prevent Asphyxiation of Rescue Workers.
 Assisted respiration and supplemental oxygen should be given if the victim is not breathing.

-Contact with cold nitrogen or argon gas or liquid can cause cryogenic (extreme low temperature) burns and freeze body tissue.
+Contact with cold nitrogen gas or liquid can cause cryogenic (extreme low temperature) burns and freeze body tissue.